Research

 Syntactic Variation

 I am interested in the ways syntactic phenomena vary across dialects and language, and how these variations can be accounted for in the Minimalist program.
 I am mostly interested in colloquial forms of language, minoritized dialects, and phenomena specific to computer-mediated communication (CMC).
+Some languages I have worked on include English, Spanish, Dutch, Setswana, and Tshila.

 Superlinguistics